 Though technically disestablished, the Church in Wales occupies a similar position in law as the Church of England, sharing rules on marriages and church schools, thus having points of contact with the state.

 The following is typical of church leaders avoiding the issue.
-The soon-to-be-retiring Archbishop of Wales in an interview with the BBC admitted attendances at church had not done “terribly well” but said he has seen church communities become “more engaged” with society than ever before.
-Given there has been sixty years of decline in the Church in Wales, which has accelerated in the last few years, then his comments are something of an understatement.
+The soon-to-be-retiring Archbishop of Wales, in an interview with the BBC, admitted attendances at church had not done “terribly well” but said he has seen church communities become “more engaged” with society than ever before.
+Given there have been sixty years of decline in the Church in Wales, which has accelerated in the last few years, his comments are something of an understatement.

 Archbishop of Wales Dr Barry Morgan on his retirement, BBC News, 27/1/17.

 a.
-Unlike the previous graphs these concern the change of membership.
-Rates of change of a quantity always exaggerate effects which may be present in the original quantity itself because a rate is attempting to be instantaneous.
-In this case the time period was 10 years, not an instant, but it still exaggerates any underlying periodicity.
+Unlike the previous graphs, these concern the change of membership.
+Rates of change in a quantity always exaggerate effects which may be present in the original quantity itself because a rate is attempting to be instantaneous.
+In this case, the time period was 10 years, not an instant, but it still exaggerates any underlying periodicity.
 This periodicity may be in the original membership figures – but that is an accumulation and may not be as noticeable.
-Also I gave no graph of the membership figures, only the percentage of the population, figure 2, so the periodicity could be lost in population changes.
+Also, I gave no graph of the membership figures, only the percentage of the population, figure 2, so the periodicity could be lost in population changes.

 b.
-I used a 10 year average in figures 4 and 5 – but I did it by taking the gradient between the beginning and end point of the 10 year period as I was only interested in comparing it with population change.
-With there be about 20 years between the end of world war 1 and the start of world war 2 there is a danger my smoothing/averaging period has exaggerated the effects of the war and counted them twice at the beginning point and the end point.
+I used a 10-year average in figures 4 and 5 – but I did it by taking the gradient between the beginning and end point of the 10-year period as I was only interested in comparing it with population change.
+With there being about 20 years between the end of World War 1 and the start of World War 2, there is a danger my smoothing/averaging period has exaggerated the effects of the war and counted them twice at the beginning point and the endpoint.

 c.
 Looking at the actual annual membership change, figure 6, it can still be seen there is some periodicity in the data – though not as pronounced now.
-But there is a remakable smoothness in the changes
+But there is a remarkable smoothness in the changes.

 d.
-To double check I tried a variety of smoothing periods and this time averaged all the data points in the period, not just the end points.
-Figure 7 shows once such graph with a 7 year period, deliberately chosen to be out of phase with the 20 year inter-war period.
+To double-check, I tried a variety of smoothing periods.
+This time, I averaged all the data points in the period, not just the end points.
+Figure 7 shows one such graph with a 7-year period, deliberately chosen to be out of phase with the 20-year inter-war period.

-The periodicity is still there, so short of doing a statistical test, we can assume it is real.
+The periodicity is still present.
+So, short of doing a statistical test, we can assume the effect is real.

-The first negative low point is 1914-18 – the effects of world war 1, the inevitable losses and records not fully kept up to date.
-The rise to 1926 is post war membership readjustment, with the real state of affairs following up to 1939.
-The same happens again with a low point early 1940s and it peaking again 1954 as records are updated in the post war period.
-Remember these are not the membership figures but change in membership.
+The first negative low point was 1914-18.
+This could be the effect of World War 1, when records were not fully kept up to date, and many men were lost.
+The rise to 1926 is a post-war membership readjustment, with the real state of affairs following up to 1939.
+The same effect happens again during World War 2.
+There is a low point in the early 1940s, and it peaks again in 1954 as records are updated in the post-war period.
+Remember, these are not the membership figures but changes in membership.

 The next trough is 1978, a longer period than before and a peak in the early 1980s.
-This is likely an effect of the baby boom now becoming adults and entering membership and thus temporarily slowing the decline.
+This is likely an effect of the baby boom now becoming adults and entering membership, thus temporarily slowing the decline.
 It has only been down since.

 e.
-There is a peak in 1906, 20 years before the periods looked at above; and another peak at 1882, 24 years before that.
-These times may be coincidence.
+There is a peak in 1906, 20 years before the periods looked at above, and another peak in 1882, 24 years before that.
+These times may be a coincidence.
 The 1880s saw membership fall behind population as the period of revivals came to an end.
-Early 1900s saw rapidly falling birth rates – but this could be a generational effect from the 1880s drop in conversion.
+The early 1900s saw rapidly falling birth rates – but this could also be a generational effect from the 1880s drop in conversion.

-Sudden changes in populations, where the whole population, or a church sub population, can often see a knock on demographic effect 20-30 years later, so these effects are not surprising.
+Sudden changes in populations, where the whole population, or a church subpopulation, can often have a knock-on demographic effect 20-30 years later.
+So, these effects are not surprising.